-You can choose to walk, ride a bike or step on a bus in order to see the many facets of this Atlanta destination.
-Should you plan on joining a guided tour, reservation is made in advance.
+You can choose to walk, ride a bike or step on a bus to see the many facets of this Atlanta destination.
+Should you plan on joining a guided tour, a reservation is made in advance.

-A couple of the parks that can be found within the Atlanta Beltline are the Arthur Langford, Jr. Park, the Historic Fourth Ward Skatepark and the Rose Circle Park.
+A couple of the parks found within the Atlanta Beltline are Arthur Langford, Jr. Park, the Historic Fourth Ward Skatepark, and the Rose Circle Park.

 There are also different trails to explore.
 From north to south, east to west, there are dedicated paths that you can take to reach specific destinations.

-While the Atlanta BeltLine is still a work in progress, there are already many phases which you can explore.
+While the Atlanta BeltLine is still a work in progress, there are already many phases that you can explore.
 The project is said to be finished by the year 2030.

 19. Stone Mountain Park

-Stone Mountain Park is considered as one of the most visited attractions in Georgia.
-Make sure you add a visit to this park on your list of fun things to do in Atlanta GA.
+Stone Mountain Park is considered one of the most visited attractions in Georgia.
+Make sure you add a visit to this park to your list of fun things to do in Atlanta, GA.

-Aside from viewing the huge sculpture, there are also other activities which you can do within Stone Mountain Park.
-These include hiking, playing golf and camping.
+Aside from viewing the huge sculpture, there are also other activities that you can do within Stone Mountain Park.
+These include hiking, playing golf, and camping.